-To determine the intrinsic tag characteristics and control tag variability we performed multiple tag variability tests.
-RFID tags with different chip manufacturers and antenna geometries have different detectability/receptivity properties [44].
-The importance of tag receptivity and its use as a tag performance metric is addressed in [23].
-Similarly, no two chips are truly identical due to inherent VLSI manufacturing variations [13].
-Indeed, we found differences in tag detectability among tags of the same type, even among ones coming from the very same tag roll (i.e., manufactured batch).
-In fact, these inherent tag receptivity differences were surprisingly high, with up to an order-of-magnitude difference in detectability between the "best" and "worst" supposedly identical tags.
-These findings provide yet another incentive for deploying multi-tags in order to ensure consistent object detection.
+Another factor that affects object detection is the intrinsic variability and receptivity of individual tags.
+It was observed that RFID tags from different chip manufacturers and various antenna geometries have distinct and varying detectability and receptivity performance [37].
+The importance of tag receptivity and its use as a tag performance metric is addressed in [19].
+Similarly, no two chips are truly identical due to inherent VLSI manufacturing variations [10].
+In [4] we performed experiments to measure tag variability among "identical" UPM Rafsec UHF Impinj 34x54 ETSI/FCC tags that were shipped by the manufacturer on the same tag roll.
+Surprisingly, we found dramatic differences among seemingly identical tags, with up to an order-of-magnitude difference in detectability between the "best" and "worst" tags.
+These findings provide yet another incentive for deploying multi-tags in order to ensure more consistent object detection.
+Interestingly, tag variability can play a beneficial role in the construction of primitives that can be effectively used in RFID security and privacy algorithms [8].